eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 > boot.
 The systemctl command above enables it.
 > Verify the status of the docker service with `sudo systemctl status docker`

-You know it was successful when you saw messages scrolling past that install git, docker and docker-compose.
+You know it was successful when you saw messages scrolling past that install docker and docker-compose.

 Other distributions are expected to work as long as they support git, docker, and docker-compose.

 On Linux, docker-compose runs as root by default.
 The individual containers do not, they run as local users inside the containers.
-"Rootless mode" is expected to work for docker with this project, as it does not (yet) use AppArmor.
+"Rootless mode" is expected to work for docker with this project, as it does not use AppArmor.

 ## MacOS Prerequisites